henrikkorsgaard/folketingets-aabne-data/README.md

 - Ingest the data from the MS SQL Server into a SQLite database file (around 750mb)
 - Ingest the data from the MS SQL Server into a Postgres DB (around 960mb), see config_dev.env for hints about configuration (or change to match local psql setup)

+### Docker deployment?

+- I should pack this in a docker instance
+- See how much Docker will compress the full database
+- Make a CRON job for updating the database.

-## Analysis ideas emergin from building this service
+### Analysis ideas emerging from building this service

 - The Afstemning.kommentar field seem to contain info on voting errors, with the name of the member who made the mistake.
 Maybe count who makes the most mistakes when voting.